AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Discounts for multiple cars

-State Farm is among the largest providers in Vermont, offering cheap rates, competitive discounts, and a full range of coverage options to tens of thousands of drivers in the state.
-It also offers a great safety teen program that helps new drivers learn safety driving habits while saving on their auto insurance.
+State Farm is one of the largest providers in Vermont, offering competitive rates, discounts, and a comprehensive range of coverage options to tens of thousands of drivers in the state.
+It also offers a great safety teen program that helps new drivers learn safe driving habits while saving on their auto insurance.

 • pro